 1.5.
 Power Analysis in Modular Design Flows

-- When you apply multiple .vcd files to the same design node, the Power Analyzer calculates the signal activity as the equal-weight arithmetic average of each .vcd.
+- When you apply multiple .vcd files to the same design entity, the Power Analyzer calculates the signal activity as the equal-weight arithmetic average of each .vcd.

-- When you apply multiple simulation files to design nodes at different levels in the design hierarchy, the signal activity in the power analysis derives from the simulation file that applies to the most specific design node.
+- When you apply multiple simulation files to design entities at different levels in the design hierarchy, the signal activity in the power analysis derives from the simulation file that applies to the most specific design entity.

 The following figure shows an example of a hierarchical design: